KuCoin Shares Price Hits $1.17 on Top Exchanges (KCS)

-KuCoin Shares (CURRENCY:KCS) traded 1.2% lower against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on July 3rd.
-KuCoin Shares has a total market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
-Over the last seven days, KuCoin Shares has traded 19.9% higher against the U.S. dollar.
-One KuCoin Shares coin can currently be purchased for approximately $1.17 or 0.00002994 BTC on exchanges.
+KuCoin Shares (CURRENCY:KCS) traded 1.2% lower against the US dollar during the 1-day period ending at 22:00 PM Eastern on July 8th.
+One KuCoin Shares coin can currently be purchased for about $1.17 or 0.00002994 BTC on popular exchanges.
+KuCoin Shares has a market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+Over the last seven days, KuCoin Shares has traded up 19.9% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.